- Applying to study

 - Western Digital Story Telling Project

-Can I use a Course variation application instead of applying through MySR?
+Can I use a Program variation application instead of applying through the Portal?

-No, course variation applications are used to 'vary' your course.
-If you want to transfer to a new course entirely you need to apply to transfer via MySR.
-The exception are those students who are graduating and have been directed by staff to fill out the Course variation application or those transferring from a combined degree into a single degree.
-If you are eligible to apply to transfer online via MySR, we will not process your transfer request via a Course variation form.
+No, program variation applications are used to 'vary' your program.
+If you want to transfer to a new program entirely you need to complete an application form via UAC or Western's Direct Portal for the program you wish to study.
+The exception are those students who are graduating and have been directed by staff to fill out the Program variation application or those transferring from a combined degree into a single degree.
+If you are eligible to apply for the new program via UAC or Western's Direct Portal, we will not process your transfer request via a Program variation form.

-Who is the Director of Academic Program for the course I want to transfer to?
+Who is the Director of Academic Program for the program I want to transfer to?

-To find out the Director of Academic Program and/or Academic Course Advisor for the course you wish to transfer into, look up that course in the Western Sydney University Handbook.
+To find out the Director of Academic Program and/or Academic Course Advisor for the program you wish to transfer into, look up that course in the Western Sydney University Handbook.

 What is the advantage of applying to transfer through the University rather than through UAC?